 - Customer record information, as defined by the Gramm Leach Bliley Act (GLBA)

-- Card holder data, as defined by the Payment Card Industry (PCI) Data Security Standard
+- Card holder data, as defined by the Payment Card Industry (PCI) information Security Standard

-- Confidential personnel information, as defined by the State Personnel Act
+- Confidential personal data, as defined by the State Personnel Act

 - Information that is deemed to be confidential in accordance with the North Carolina Public Records Act